Yuvrajscheema/mech_325_report/main.typ

 The 2nd shaft will be made of Aluminum 2014 O for its high ductility, decent strength, and cheap cost of about \$1 per inch.
 The shaft diameter is determined by bending and torsional stress calculations to ensure it can withstand the applied loads with an appropriate safety factor.
 Detailed calculations are provided in Appendix A.

+=== Shaft 3 Overview
+#figure(
+  image("bram-images-420340594432/naked_shaft.png", width: 70%),
+  caption: [Shaft 3],
+)

+#figure(
+  image("bram-images-420340594432/shaft3.png", width: 70%),
+  caption: [Shaft 3 in CAD assembly],
+)

+Shaft 3 transfers torque from the worm gear to actually rotating the camera to track stars!
+It is subjected to radial and axial forces and thus features an angular contact bearing as well as a deep groove bearing.
+It is machined out Aluminum 2014-O, same as the other two shafts.

 === Aluminum 2014 O Material Properties
 #align(center,
   figure(